aous72/OpenJPH/README.md

     cd build
     cmake ../ -G "Visual Studio 14 2015 Win64"

 cmake support other visual studio versions.
-This command generates a solution in the build folder, which can be build using visual studio
+This command generates a solution in the build folder, which can be build using visual studio.

 **For macOS**